AnnikaV9/carrotsh/README.md

 <br />

 ## Contributing
 Feel like something can be improved?
 Found a bug?
-Open an issue with the appropriate tags.
+Open an issue!

 Want to contribute directly?
 Just make a pull request!